nuclio/nuclio/docs/reference/nuctl/nuctl_deploy.md

-      --runtime-attrs string    JSON encoded runtime attributes for the function (default "{}") --triggers string         JSON-encoded triggers for the function (default "{}") --volume                  Volumes for the deployment function (--volume src1:dest1 --volume src2:dest2) --version string          Version of the Docker image (default "latest")
+      --runtime-attrs string    JSON encoded runtime attributes for the function (default "{}") --triggers string         JSON-encoded triggers for the function (default "{}") --volume                  Volumes for the deployment function (--volume src1:dest1 --volume src2:dest2) --version string          Version of the container image (default "latest")
 ```

 ### Options inherited from parent commands